 - 1. Read all the directions. - a.
 Ask questions if you don't understand or need more information. - b.
 Look for key phrases, etc., that CHE is highlighting. - 2.
 Collect all the data CHE requests; learn how to do research using the internet and other research techniques.
 Use keywords, phrases, and follow suggested links.
 The good people at the public library can be very helpful. - 3.
 Answer the questions that are asked. - 4.
 Draw bright and solid connections between your agency and the items the grantmaker requests.
 No need to be subtle.
 Be positive, active, and affirmative. - 5.
 Write in active voice; edit ruthlessly; remember that spelling and grammar matter.
-Mistakes indicate sloppy thinking or that you really didn't care enough to sweat the details.
-It can push an "on the bubble" applicant into the "no" category. - 6.
+Mistakes indicate sloppy thinking or that you really didn't care enough to sweat the details. - 6.
 Meet the deadlines.
 Noon does not mean 12:01.
-Grantmakers looking for ways to eliminate applications see late applicants as low-hanging fruit.
 And, it's an issue of fairness.
 If everyone else played by the rules, so should you.